-The Dixie Chicks entered the country music world with blazing vocals, banjos and fiddles and a spirit that would take the Texas trio to superstar status.
+The Dixie Chicks entered the country music world with blazing vocals, banjos and fiddles, and a spirit that would take the Texas trio to superstar status.
 Natalie Maines, Martie Maguire, and Emily Strayer released their debut album Wide Open Spaces in 1998 to critical and public acclaim.
-Three platinum-selling albums and a couple of world tours later, rumors are swirling that a new album is on the way.
+Three platinum-selling albums and a couple of world tours later, they have finally released their new song, "Gaslighter" from their forthcoming 2020 album of the same name.

-With the hope of new music on the horizon, we're looking back at some of the best of the best from the band's discography.
+With new music on the horizon, we're looking back at some of the best of the best from the band's discography.
 From an anthem for the outspoken to a dreamy country love song, here are our picks for the 15 best Dixie Chicks songs.

 From their 2006 album Taking the Long Way, the gorgeous and soothing "Easy Silence" indicated that the trio was as at home in the adult contemporary realm as they were in the world of country music.